 Where Do You Plant?

 We target threatened forest ecosystems and high-impact economic development, so our first trees are being planted in California (fire relief), Peru ('War on Drugs' relief), and Tanzania (economic development).
 We're also actively exploring partnerships that will allow us to efficiently plant more trees in the United States, particularly in Pacific Northwestern regions impacted by wildfires.
 We only work with partners with a proven track record of tree planting who provide thorough impact documentation of their work so we can share it with you.

 Our goal is to make "One Action, One Tree" as transparent and action-oriented as possible, so pls feel free to ask us follow-up questions and follow along as we work through the best ways to measure and quantify our collective impact.
 With your help, we can slow climate change, provide much-needed economic development to disadvantaged communities, and feel a little better knowing we actively made a difference.

 No matter what, we'll continue to work on, talk about, and problem-solve for halting climate change for as long (and as aggressively) as we can, and we're greatful for your support.
 Be on the lookout for more updates, reporting, and transparency soon as we scale up this campaign and start to gather data.

 Our first trees are planted in the blue zone (left) and a second nearby plot to benefit the Alto Huayabamba reforestation project in San Martin, Peru.
 Alto Huayabamba is a modern agroforestry initiative working to reduce global climate change and help locals sustainably cultivate cocoa (for making chocolate) after periods of heavy deforestation in the 1980s and 1990s.

 Want to join us in our fight against climate change?
-Please get in touch or take your next steps here:
+Get in touch, plant a tree, or take your next steps here: